robotframework/robotframework/doc/releasenotes/rf-3.2rc1.rst

 ::

-   pip install robotframework==3.2b2
+   pip install robotframework==3.2rc1

 to install exactly this version.
 Alternatively you can download the source distribution from PyPI_ and install it manually.
 For more details and other installation approaches, see the `installation instructions`_.

-Robot Framework 3.2 beta 2 was released as a Valentine's Day gift on Friday February 14, 2020.
+Robot Framework 3.2 rc 1 was released on Friday April 3, 2020.
+Barring any major problems, the final release is planned for Friday April 17, 2020.

 .. _Robot Framework: http://robotframework.org
 .. _Robot Framework Foundation: http://robotframework.org/foundation